-Cash and cash equivalents at period end are held with J.P.
+Cash and cash equivalents, at year end are held with J.P.
 Morgan Bank (Ireland) plc (the "Depositary").
-The Depository does not have a credit rating, however, its parent company J.P.
-Morgan Chase Bank N.A. has a long-term credit rating from Standard & Poor's of A+.
+The Depositary does not have a credit rating, however, its parent company J.P.
+Morgan Chase Bank N.A. has a long-term credit rating from Standard & Poor's of A+ (31 December 2020: A+).